lemocla/Which-way-is-up/README.md

     		 'default':  dj_database_url.parse('DATABASE_URL')
 	        }
           ```
-      - Load your data from the db.json file into postgres by typing in CLI: ```python3 manage.py loaddata <your_file>.json``` (if you have backed up several json files, repeat this action for each file)
+      - Load your data from the db.json file into postgres by typing in the CLI: ```python3 manage.py loaddata <your_file>.json``` (if you have backed up several json files, repeat this action for each file)
       - Migrate the database into Postgres by typing in CLI: ```python3 manage.py migrate```
-      - Create superuser by typing in CLI ```python3 manage.py createsuperuser``` and create credentials as required
+      - Create superuser by typing in CLI ```python3 manage.py createsuperuser``` and add credentials as required
       - Remove the variable DATABASE_URL from your local environment

     - #### **Change configuration to allow for production and development mode**
        - Secret Key: ```SECRET_KEY = os.environ.get('SECRET_KEY', '')```
        - Debug: ```DEBUG = 'DEVELOPMENT' in os.environ``` so that debug is true in your development environment, but false in production
        - Allowed Hosts: ```ALLOWED_HOSTS = ['which-way-is-up.herokuapp.com', 'localhost']```
-       - Using an if statement in settings.py, the app will be connected to Postgres in production mode and SQlite when local development.
+       - Using an if statement in settings.py, the app will be connected to Postgres in production mode and SQlite when in development.
           ```
             if 'DATABASE_URL' in os.environ:
                 DATABASES = {